Castlewellan Forest Park: Flora

 The Castlewellan Gold Leyland cypress was developed in the park from a mutant tree.
 It was selected by the park director, John Keown, and named Cupressus macrocarpa 'Keownii' in 1963.
 The original specimen is located in the ornamental gardens.

 The national Arboretum of Northern Ireland is located in the park.
-It was first started in 1740 and contains trees from Asia, Australasia, and North and South America, including Japanese Maple and Giant sequoia planted in the 1850s.
+It was first started in 1740 and contains trees from Asia, Australasia, and North and South America, including Athrotaxis, Japanese Maple and Giant sequoia planted in the 1850s.
 In May 2018 the arboretum was awarded a plaque by the International Dendrology Society for having a "dendrological collection of exceptional merit."
 The society encourages the conservation of rare and endangered plants and trees.

 The Giant sequoia were planted as saplings in 1856.
 They were from a group of seed collected in California by renowned plant collector William Lobb and grown in a nursery from 1853.
 One of the trees has developed 19 separate trunks, a form rarely seen in cultivated specimens of this plant.
 The tree was voted Northern Ireland's Tree of the Year for 2018.